by Andrea M. Darcy

 11. Try an improv class.

-You don’t have to be an actor to benefit from improv – many corporations now run such events for employees, recognising the value of improvisation for training people to get out of their head and into the now and to get used to trusting the moment to unfold.
+You don’t have to be an actor to benefit from improv.
+Many corporations now run such events for employees, recognising the value of improvisation for training people to get out of their head and into the now, trusting the moment to unfold as it will.

 So what if you still feel under confident?